muhme/joomla-branches-tester/README.md

 <img align="right" src="images/joomla-branches-tester.svg" width="400">

-1. Install can use multiple Joomla versions, e.g. two tags and two dev branches `3.9.28 3.10.12 52 60`
+1. Install can use multiple Joomla versions, e.g. two tags and two dev-branches `3.9.28 3.10.12 52 60`
    (your system architecture will look like the picture on the right), default setting is for all dev branches.
+   On default all dev-branches are installed.
 2. The used database and database driver, e.g. `pgsql`, defaults to use MariaDB with MySQLi driver.
 3. The used PHP version.
 You can choose between `php8.1`, `php8.2`, and `php8.3`.
 Defaults to `php8.1`.
    See more details in [Switch PHP Version](#switch-php-version).